Measuring the results of your advertising

 Promote a particular item

 If the ad is about a bargain or limited-time offer, you can consider that sales for the following four weeks came from that ad.
-You may need to judge how many sales came not from the ad, but from in-store displays or were encouraged by your sales associates.
+You may need to judge how many sales did not come from the ad, but instead from in-store displays, or from the encouragement of sales associates.

 Testing attitude (or image-building) advertising